-The common stock, Class C Warrants and Class D Warrants offered in this offering can be resold by the investors only if a current registration statement relating to them is in effect with the SEC under the Securities Act, and if they are registered, qualified, or exempt therefrom, under the applicable state blue sky laws.
+The Common Stock offered in this offering can be resold by the investors only if a current registration statement relating to them is in effect with the SEC under the Securities Act, and if they are registered, qualified, or exempt therefrom, under the applicable state blue sky laws.
 We cannot say with any certainty that we will be able to meet the SEC and states' registration or exemption requirements.
-If we cannot meet the requirements, the investors will be unable to resell their common stock, Class C Warrants and Class D Warrants.
+If we cannot meet the requirements, the investors will be unable to resell their common stock.